el3ment/spectral_representations_for_convolutional_neural_networks/README.md

 # Theory / Questions
-- What non-linear functions maintain conjugate symmetry (which would enable a fully spectral network)?
+- What non-linear activation functions maintain conjugate symmetry (and would enable a fully spectral network)?
 - What is the proper way to handle the channel dimension when doing a pure spectral convolution?
 - Is there a need to handle the difference between convolution and cross-correlation?
 - How should we scale the spectral regularization parameter with filter height/width?